akky741/Music-Generation-Model/README.md

 # Music-Generation-Model
-This is song creation model
+This is full song creation model